cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Open_Shortest_Path_First_-_OSPF.md

 ### Summarization

-<span id="src-8362922_indexterm-6D6A916E4B24F42FC582C8A9A1245B5C">By
-default, an ABR creates a summary (type-3) LSA for each route in an area and advertises it in adjacent areas.
-Prefix range configuration optimizes this behavior by creating and advertising one
+By default, an ABR creates a summary (type-3) LSA for each route in an area and advertises it in adjacent areas.
+Prefix range configuration optimizes this behavior by creating and advertising one summary LSA for multiple routes.
-</span><span id="src-8362922_indexterm-D30D9D1FCF16A237752F1056ADB42B74">summary
-</span>LSA for multiple routes.

 To configure a range: